Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Structural Parameters of the Input Graphs

 \section{Structural Parameters of the Input Graphs}

 In this section, we study {\ourprob} parameterized by structural parameters of $G_1$ and $G_2$.
 In particular we look at the structural graph parameters of vertex cover number, treedepth, pathwidth, and treewidth, in combination with the maximum degree.
-Recall that if a graph $G$ has treewidth $\tw(G)$, pathwidth $\pw(G)$, treedepth $\td(G)$ and vertex cover number $\tau(G)$, then $\tw(G) \le \pw(G) \le \td(G) - 1\le \tau(G)$~\cite{kobayashi2017treedepth}.
+Recall that if a graph $G$ has treewidth $\tw(G)$, pathwidth $\pw(G)$, treedepth $\td(G)$ and vertex cover number $\tau(G)$, then it is well known~\cite{gima2022exploring} that $\tw(G) \le \pw(G) \le \td(G) - 1\le \tau(G)$.